Australia–China relations: Gillard government: 2010–2013

-Abbott Government: 2013–2015
+Abbott government: 2013–2015

-Defence Minister Senator David Johnston expressed his belief that Australia does not need to "choose between the US and China."
+Defense Minister Senator David Johnston expressed his belief that Australia does not need to "choose between the US and China."
 Speaking on behalf of the coalition government, he further stated "we see that there is a balance between our relationship with China and sustaining our strong alliance with the United States."

 On 17 November 2014, Australia and China finalised a deal which saw a Free Trade Agreement established between the two nations.
+At the time, conservative commentators raised concerns that Australia may lose control over key assets, such as dairy farms, but Prime Minister Abbott gave assurances that no one would be forced into any deals.

 Chinese leader Xi Jinping addressed a joint-sitting of the Upper and Lower Houses of Australian Parliament in November 2014, lauding Australia's 'innovation and global influence'.